adammiller1/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 List<Product> products = query.ToList();
 ```

-Here the application is trying to find products with a `SellStartDate` older than a week.
+Here the application is trying to find products with a `SellStartDate` more than a week old.
 In most cases, LINQ to Entities would translate a `where` clause to a SQL statement, to be executed by the database.
 In this case, however, LINQ to Entities cannot map the `AddDays` method to SQL.
 Instead, every row from the `Product` table is returned, and the results are filtered in memory.
 The call to `AsEnumerable` gives a hint that there is a problem.
-That method converts the results to an `IEnumerable` interface.
+The `AsEnumerable`  method converts the results to an `IEnumerable` interface.
 The `IEnumerable`  interface supports filtering, but the filtering is performed on the client side.
 By default, LINQ to Entities uses `IQueryable`, which passes the responsibility for filtering to the data source.

 ## How to fix the problem